Tractables/ProbabilisticCircuits.jl/docs/src/manual/demo.md

 In this section, we provide quick code snippets to get started with ProbabilisticCircuits and provide basic understanding of them.
 PCs are represented as a computational graphs that define a joint probability distribution as recursive mixtures (sum units) and factorizations (product units) of simpler distributions (input units).

-Generally, we learn structure and paramters of circuit from data.
+Generally, we learn structure and parameters of circuit from data.
 Alternatively, we can also specify circuits in code.
 For example, the following snippet defines a circuit depending on 3 random variables.
 The `literals` function returns the input units of the circuit, in this case we get 6 different units (3 for positive literals, and 3 for negative literlas).
 You can use `*` and `+` operators to build a circuits.

 ```@example demo
 using LogicCircuits;